primarypigments/new_restaurant/README.md

 - `get_column_index_input()`
     -  Purpose: Prompts the user for input to select a column index.
 - `get_new_input(index_input)`
-    -Purpose: Takes a column index as input and returns corresponding user input based on the index.
+    - Purpose: Takes a column index as input and returns corresponding user input based on the index.
 - `select_zip_code_list()`
     - Purpose: Displays a list of zip codes and prompts the user to select one.
 - `display_restaurant_types_list()`